OleHolmNielsen/Niflheim_system/docs/index.rst

 please refer to the page_for_users_ in stead).

-Older archived versions of these pages with information related to pre-23.02 Slurm and CentOS 7 Linux may be found in the archive_ or in the v24.06 release of these GitHub pages.
+Older archived versions of these pages with information related to pre-23.02 Slurm and CentOS 7 Linux may be found in the archive_ or in the v24.06 release of these pages.

 .. _page_for_users: https://wiki.fysik.dtu.dk/Niflheim_users/Niflheim_Getting_Started/
 .. _Ansible_configuration: https://wiki.fysik.dtu.dk/ITwiki/Ansible_configuration/